talmage89/Angular-Reusable-Library/README.md

 To host the "testing" frontend locally:

-1. Clone the repo
+1. Clone the repo and cd into it
-2. Run "ng build buttons" in the terminal
-3. Run "npm install"
+2. Run "npm install"
-4. Run "npm run package"
-5. Run "ng serve testing"
+3. Run "ng serve testing"